• Skip to primary navigation

 It’s a good idea to check this area during other stages of the cycle as well to be sure.

-If neither of these yield results then you can start troubleshooting specific parts.
+If neither of these yields results then you can start troubleshooting specific parts.

 As above, if a clogged filter or catch basket is the issue, then you’ll be able to find this in your washer and see for yourself if it is blocked.